-The loved ones have gone over the river.
+The loved ones have gone over the riven.

 Their white robes I cannot see.

 There was one with hair of silver.

 The golden gates we cannot see;

+But on the golden shore.

+My grandmother is waiting to meet us once more.
+There was another one

+Still on the golden shore is another,

+With ringlets of gold,

+Who went before his mother,

+Died when the days were cold.

 But on the golden shore

-My grandmother is waiting to meet us

-once more. nce more

-There was another one

-With curls so brown,

-But now she is gone.

-And was inid into the ground.

-On the other side of the river

-My aunt is waiting to welcome us Still on the golden shore is another, Still on the golden shore is anot With ringlets of gold.

-Who went before his mother, Died when the days were cold.
-But on the golden shore.

 My uncle is waiting at the door